A better alternative to the Magic Formula?

 Wishing you profitable investing

-PS To find Magic Formula investment ideas in the countries you invest in (for less than an inexpensive lunch for two) click here: Join today
+PS To find ERP5 and Magic Formula investment ideas in the countries you invest in (for less than an inexpensive lunch for two) click here: Join today

 These Magic Formula articles may also interest you: